aali179/memoria/README.md

 |Afrah Ali             |        300049798                     |

 ## 🖌️ Features
-- Word editor, allowing journal entries
+- Provides a collection of pre-designed scrapbook templates users can choose to use
+- Upload and resize images
+- Stylize text to add to the scrapbook
+- Attach songs/playlists (Spotify)
 - Pin locations (using google maps)
-- Generate image collages (user arrangement)
+- Generates image collages and saves to user's scrapbook
-- Save collage as an image
-- Attach songs/playlists (Spotify)
-- Flippable pages
-- Share images to social media
+- User account creation and management (DB)

 ## 🛠 Tools
 - **Client-side:** HTML, CSS/SASS, React